AlphaTwist/Code-squad/AppleDataScientist/Question.md

 - Why Apple
 - What do you like to do in next 5 years.
 - What is your life so far?
 - What do you like to do?
+- If you could have one superpower, what would it be?